9 Dine-In Restaurant Chains That Use the Highest Quality Ingredients

 Freshness is key at Cantina Laredo, a Texas-based chain of upscale Mexican restaurants with a people-pleasing menu of guacamole, queso, enchiladas, tacos, and carne asada.

-"Our sourcing is driven by a belief that freshness is paramount to quality ingredients," says president David Wierman.
+"Our sourcing is driven by a belief that freshness is paramount to quality ingredients," said president David Wierman.
 "That is why we make our salsas and pico de gallo from scratch using café tomatoes sourced through a network of local produce houses.
 Our guacamole is made from only fresh whole Haas avocados.
 Our tortillas chips are prepared fresh throughout the day."

 Across the country, the chain makes three different bean recipes and two rice recipes fresh daily, while only the highest quality meats meet the menu standards.
 This includes Certified Angus Beef brand skirt steak, and mahi-mahi, salmon, and ahi tuna are always fresh.